 The photo for the Green Card Lottery must be in JPG format.

-We are happy to support you and help you with the correct digitalization of your photo.
+We are happy to support you and help you with the correct digitization of your photo.

 When participating in the Green Card Lottery, photos of all children under the age of 21 - including infants and young children - must be submitted.
 The head should be in the middle of the photo and face the camera directly so that the entire face is visible.
 Also make sure that: